CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven-Delivering-Process.md

   "sticky": true
 }}}

-## Overview
+### Overview
 This article covers major steps to use SafeHaven as a disaster recovery service.
 ![break-down](../images/SAHA-delivering-procedure.png)
 ### Get an Order From Marketing Team
-To start with, you need to approach to SafeHaven marketing team, safehavenmarketing@ctl.io, requesting a free trial or direct order.
+To start the process, you simply contact the SafeHaven team, safehavenmarketing@ctl.io, requesting a free trial or direct order.
 A SafeHaven sales lead will deliver a demo and work with you to do the capacity plan and compatibility validation.
-You will be transferred to SafeHaven on-boarding team when the PoC or direct order is made.
+You will be transferred to SafeHaven on-boarding team when the PoC or direct order is approved.

 ### Start Working With On-Boarding Team
 SafeHaven on-boarding team provides customized design based on your specific